 Western Michigan University Thomas M. Cooley School is the name Thomas M. Cooley School took following its formal naming affiliation with Western Michigan University in 2014.
 WMU-Cooley is one of the nation's five largest law schools, with locations in Michigan and Florida.
 It offers Juris Doctor (J.D.) and advanced Master of Laws (LL.M.) degrees.
 WMU is a top-tier public research university with an enrollment of 25,000, seven regional locations, and more than 250 degree programs.
 Both schools have a tradition of accessibility and a commitment to serving diverse populations that will be enhanced through the partnership.
 Under the affiliation, both schools retain their independence, governance structure, and separate fiduciary responsibilities.
 The Law School continues as an independent, nonprofit, 501(c)(3) tax-exempt organization.

 The affiliation became effective upon review and authorization by the schools' accrediting agencies, the American Bar Association and the Higher Learning Commission of the North Central Association of Colleges and Schools.
-The affiliation needs further approval in Florida from the Florida Commission on Independent Education.
-That approval is pending.
+The affiliation has also been approved by the Florida Commission on Independent Education.

 No taxpayer dollars will be expended beyond incidental expense.

 No change in the tuition rate is contemplated as a result of the affiliation.
-Cooley students will continue to attend a private, non-profit law school.
+Law students will continue to attend a private, non-profit law school.